Induktr/LanBrainMessenger/README.md

-# BrainMessenger - Your Digital Asset for Effective Communication
+a# BrainMessenger - Your Digital Asset for Effective Communication

 ## Introduction: Building a System of Value